Ines023/top-profe/README.md

     }
 }
 ```

-  If the `server.https` key is not present, the content will be served via
-  plain HTTP.
-Even though this might be useful for development, it is strongly
-  recommended to serve this (and virtually any) application over HTTPS.
+  Set `server.usingProxy` to `true` if you are serving Top Profe behind a
+  reverse proxy.
+In affirmative case, it is required to set the
+  "X-Forwarded-Proto" header accordingly (it should always be HTTPS).

   You can keep track of any errors in the backend (besides the logs) via
   [Sentry](https://sentry.io).
 If you want to use this feature, set
   `sentry.enabled` to `true` and specify your DSN's URL.

 4. Create the SQL tables for the application to work.
+You must have created a
+   database for Top Profe beforehand.

 ```sh
 $ mysql -u <db_username> -p <db_name> < dbsetup.sql